JHAbir/testing-git/README.md

 # testing-git
-This repository is to learn git and github
+This repository is to learn git and github.
+It is my second repository.